Win the trip of a lifetime!

 jofallon@polkburnett.com

 Youth Tour is sponsored by the National Rural Electric Cooperative Association (NRECA).
-It was inspired by Senator Lyndon B. Johnson when he addressed the 1957 NRECA annual meeting in Chicago.
-In that very first year, Iowa sponsored 34 young people; today, busloads of youth visit our nation's Capitol to experience democracy in action.
+It was inspired by then-Senator Lyndon B. Johnson when he addressed the 1957 NRECA annual meeting in Chicago.
+Today, young people sponsored by co-ops across the country visit our nation's Capitol to experience democracy in action.
 We are proud to participate.

 Learn more about NRECA Youth Tour.